Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 9) PDF: The preferred distribution format

-Now that you’ve put so much effort into perfecting your CV’s layout and content, you want to ensure that it looks pristine and professional when viewed by potential employers.
+Now that you’ve put so much effort into perfecting your CV’s layout and content, you need to be 100% sure the reader can see the document as it is intended to be viewed.

 This is where the choice of file format becomes crucial.